sgorgun/uml-design-basics/README.md

 ### 15. Private Setters

-Create a new _SimpleClass10_ class in [SimpleClass10.cs](UmlDesignBasics/SimpleClass10.cs) file, copy all instance properties from _SimpleClass9_ class and make all "set" accessors _private_.
+Create the new _SimpleClass10_ class in [SimpleClass10.cs](UmlDesignBasics/SimpleClass10.cs) file, copy all instance properties from _SimpleClass9_ class and make all "set" accessors _private_.

 Example 15.1.
 Private "set" accessor.